No Widget Added

 As user-generated content dominates TikTok, brands may face challenges in moderating content and ensuring brand safety, potentially leading to negative associations.

-Instagram also has its downsides which include:
+Instagram also has its downsides, which include:

 Declining Organic Reach